WhiteSun13/QuranTypePlus/README.md

 Original website: https://qurantype.com

 New features:
-* Indication of repetition of a verse and/or word.
+* Indication of repetition of a ayah and/or word.
 * Error counting